Skip to main content

 Request a Specialty Billing Review

-Check whether your medical vs. routine visit coding and contact lens fitting charges are being captured.
+Check whether your medical vs. Routine visit coding and contact lens fitting charges are being captured.

 Free · No obligation · Typical audit 3–5 days &